lncm/lnd-rpc/README.md

 This repo aims to make _grpc_ communication with (any version of) `lnd` trivial.

-Currently **Go**, and **Python** are supported.
+Currently, **Go** and **Python** are supported.

 ## Go

 While `lnd` natively provides `.go` files for grpc communication, importing the entirety of `lnd` sometimes causes issues with dependencies (ex. the infamous `btcd` versioning), etc. We aim to solve it by having zero/minimal dependencies, and providing direct access to each version individually.

 ### Use